Gig review: Bored Marsh at Rough Trade

 IMG 7022

-For context, Tony Blair was in his fifth year as Prime Minister, the likes of Blazin' Squad and Las Ketchup were in the charts, and Tottenham winger Brennan Johnson's dad, Michael, was playing for Forest.
+For context, Tony Blair was in his fifth year as Prime Minister, the likes of Blazin' Squad and Las Ketchup were in the charts, and Tottenham winger Brennan Johnson's dad, David, was playing for Forest.
 Bored Marsh has taken inspiration from bands such as Radiohead and Queens of the Stone Age, as well as new wave and grunge, and it all melts together beautifully in the title track, Idiot.

 Even Jimi Arundell's Editors T-shirt seems fitting, as you can hear bits of the West Midlands indie band in songs like Come Around and Honest Days Work.
 But Bored Marsh has its own identity and ended where it began, with their debut single, The Grind.